dansmyers/AI/1-Search/Notes/5-Uniform_Cost_Search.md

 So far, we've only considered *finding* a plan - any plan - that achieves the goal state.
 Our default behavior has been to stop the search process as soon as we reach the goal.
 For some problems this is sufficient.
 We've also seen how breadth-first and iterative deepening searches will always find a solution that is the minimum number of state transitions away from the starting state.

 Recall, from note #1, that some problems incorporate a `cost` function returns the cost of taking action `a` in state `s`.
 The cost captures how difficult or expensive a certain action is for the particular state.
-For the map example, the cost naturally corresponds to the difference between cities; for example, `cost(Gainesville, go to Orlando)` is 110.
+For the map example, the cost naturally corresponds to the distance between cities; for example, `cost(Gainesville, go to Orlando)` is 110.

 If a cost function exists for a problem, we typically want the *minimum cost plan* that minimizes the total cost of the actions taken while moving from the initial state to the goal state.